aip-dev/site-generator/README.md

-# aip.dev static site generator
+# aep.dev static site generator

-This is the site generator for [aip.dev](https://aip.dev) and its forks.
-It takes AIP files in a git repository and outputs a static website.
+This is the site generator for [aep.dev](https://aep.dev) and its forks.
+It takes AEP files in a git repository and outputs a static website.

 ## Why?

 We are not fans of rolling our own tools when off-the-shelf alternatives exist.
-However, the AIP project has grown sufficiently mature to warrant it.
+However, the AEP project has grown sufficiently mature to warrant it.

-GitHub Pages normally automatically builds documentation with [Jekyll][], but as the AIP system has grown, we are beginning to reach the limits of what Jekyll can handle, and other off-the-shelf generators had similar issues:
+GitHub Pages normally automatically builds documentation with [Jekyll][], but as the AEP system has grown, we are beginning to reach the limits of what Jekyll can handle, and other off-the-shelf generators had similar issues:

-- AIP adoption is handled through fork-and-merge and top-down configuration files will lead to repetitive merge conflicts.
+- AEP adoption is handled through fork-and-merge and top-down configuration files will lead to repetitive merge conflicts.
 - Our grouping and listing logic has grown complicated, and had to be maintained using complex and error-prone Liquid templates.